-The Be healthy, be safe, be well framework provides an integrated and proactive approach to health, safety and wellbeing (HS&W) across the Queensland public sector.
+The Be healthy, be safe, be well framework (the framework) provides an integrated and proactive approach to health, safety and wellbeing (HS&W) across the Queensland public sector.

 - articulates a shared vision and leadership commitment to HS&W

 - informs the development of evidence-based preventive programs and practices tailored to agency needs